lennon7c7/Add-Text-to-Images/README.md

 6. Click 'Download' to download the edited image.

 ## Future Improvements
-- Add more text customization options, such as text alignment and line height.
+- Add more text customization options, such as text alignment and presets.
-- Improve the user interface for a better user experience.
+- Dragging needs to be fixed for touchscreen devices

 ## License
 See the LICENSE file for details.